Beluga whale: Diet

 Belugas play an important role in the structure and function of marine resources in the Arctic Ocean, as they are the most abundant toothed whales in the region.
 They are opportunistic feeders; their feeding habits depend on their locations and the season.
 For example, when they are in the Beaufort Sea, they mainly eat Arctic cod (Boreogadus saida) and the stomachs of belugas caught near Greenland were found to contain rose fish (Sebastes marinus), Greenland halibut (Reinhardtius hippoglossoides) and northern shrimp (Pandalus borealis), while in Alaska their staple diet is Coho salmon (Oncorhynchus kisutch).
-In general, the diets of these cetaceans consist mainly of fish; apart from those previously mentioned, other fish they feed on include capelin (Mallotus villosus), smelt, sole, flounder, herring, sculpin and other types of salmon.
-They also consume a great quantity of invertebrates, such as shrimp, squid, crabs, clams, octopus, sea snails, bristle worms and other deep-sea species.
+In general, the diets of these cetaceans consist mainly of fish; apart from those previously mentioned, other fish they feed on include herring, capelin, smelt, cod, salmon, flatfish, sculpin, lingcod, and eulachon.
 Belugas feed mainly in winter as their blubber is thickest in later winter and early spring, and thinnest in the fall.
 Inuit observation has led scientists to believe that belugas do not hunt during migration, at least in Hudson Bay.

 The diet of Alaskan belugas is quite diverse and varies depending on season and migratory behavior.
 Belugas in the Beaufort Sea mainly feed on staghorn and shorthorn sculpin, walleye pollock, Arctic cod, saffron cod and Pacific sand lance.
 Shrimp are the most common invertebrate eaten, with octopus, amphipods and echiurids being other sources of invertebrate prey.
 The most common prey species for belugas in the Eastern Chukchi Sea appears to be shrimp, echiurid worms, cephalopods and polychaetes.
 The largest prey item consumed by beluga whales in the Eastern Chukchi Sea seems to be saffron cod.
 Beluga whales in the Eastern Bering Sea feed on a variety of fish species including saffron cod, rainbow smelt, walleye pollock, Pacific salmon, Pacific herring and several species of flounder and sculpin.
 The primary invertebrate consumed is shrimp.
 The primary prey item in regard to fish species for belugas in Bristol Bay appears to be the five species of salmon, with sockeye being the most prevalent.
 Smelt is also another common fish family eaten by belugas in this region.
 Shrimp is the most prevalent invertebrate prey item.
 The most common prey items for belugas in Cook Inlet appear to be salmon, cod and smelt.